Braeburne/The-Snake-Den/Hash.md

     Creator: Daniel J. Bernstein
     Industry Use: Simple and fast hash function, used in various applications where speed and simplicity are prioritized.

+bcrypt

+    Creator: Niels Provos and David Mazieres
+    Usage: Specifically designed for password hashing.
+It incorporates a salt (random data added to each password before hashing) and a cost factor to slow down hashing to resist brute-force attacks.

 A myriad of these hash functions occupy different niches in the industry, such as the following:

 - **Cryptographic Applications:** SHA-256, SHA-1 (for legacy support), and MD5 (for non-critical applications).